ueeine/cyber-course-portfolio/unit-1-presecurity/linux-cli-basics.md

 Swap:          4.0Gi          0B       4.0Gi
 ```

-**Answer:** 15Gi total, only 541Mi actually used right now.
+**Answer:** 15Gi total, 541Mi used right now.

 ---

-## Part 10 — Networking and downloads
+## Part 10 - Networking and downloads

-### Q31 — What is your VM's IP address on the primary interface?
+## Q31 - What is your VM's IP address on the primary interface?

 Command:
 ```